tonethar/IGME-230-GDD-Spring-2018/notes/php-4.md

         </form>
  <?php
  	// ** Form validation code **
- 	// We will use the $_POST "super global" associateive array to extract the values of the form fields
+ 	// We will use the $_POST "super global" associative array to extract the values of the form fields
     if (isset($_POST["submit"])){ // #1 - was the submit button pressed?
     	$to = "abc1234@rit.edu"; // REPLACE WITH YOUR EMAIL